Job seekers are now mobile. Don’t miss your calling with mobile recruiting!

 - -23% of smartphone job seekers have used their smartphone to create a resume or cover letter.

 Besides these early adopters who are already using their smartphones to complete the application process, indications show that many more applicants have the desire to do so.
-In one of his articles, recruiting industry thought leader Tim Sackett confirms the importance of mobile recruiting, citing a Pew study which exhibits that 70% of applicants want to apply for jobs directly from their mobile device and 55% of candidates want to upload their resume to a career site from their mobile device.
+A study by the Pew research Center found that 70% of applicants want to apply for jobs directly from their mobile device and 55% of candidates want to upload their resume to a career site from their mobile device.
 With such high interest in mobile apply, one has to beg the question, “why do the majority of candidates still waste time and efficiency searching for jobs on their smartphones (90%), only to switch to a personal computer to complete their application?”

 Cumbersome mobile apply offerings lead to low candidate conversion rates